karrick/lines/README.md

 some specified number of lines from the header, some specified number of lines from the footer, or both.

+While use of the `head` and `tail` POSIX command line programs is already easy to use, how does one go about skipping the initial N lines of a file, or skipping the final N lines of a file?
+Every solution I have seen involves an Internet search, followed by a handfull of solutions using `awk`, `perl`, `python`, `ruby`, or some other scripted solution, each with its own language.

+I just want a UNIX filter command to print a range of lines, or skip lines from being printed.
+Is that too much to ask?

+I do not claim any of this is an original idea.
+But I have not found a similar program elsewhere, so I decided to write it myself.
+I hope it serves others well.

 ## Example

 All of the examples assume the following input file, `sample.txt`.